RECORDKEEPING AND RECORD RETENTION Sample Clauses

 RECORDKEEPING AND RECORD RETENTION.
 The contractor shall establish and maintain adequate records of all expenditures incurred under the contract.
 All records must be kept in accordance with generally accepted accounting procedures.
 All procedures must be in accordance with federal, state and local ordinances.
 The contracting agency shall have the right to audit, review, examine, copy, and transcribe any pertinent records or documents relating to any contract resulting from this bid/proposal held by the contractor.
 It is the intention of the state to maintain an open and public process in the solicitation, submission, review, and approval of procurement activities.
 Bid/proposal openings are public unless otherwise specified.
 Records may not be available for public inspection prior to issuance of the notice of intent to award or the award of the contract.
 Pursuant to §19.36 (3), Wis.
 Stats., all records of the contractor that are produced or collected under this contract are subject to disclosure pursuant to a public records request.
 Upon receipt of notice from the State of Wisconsin of a public records request for records produced or collected under this contract, the contractor shall provide the requested records to the contracting agency.
 The contractor, following final payment, shall retain all records produced or collected under this contract for six (6) years.

 RECORDKEEPING AND RECORD RETENTION.
 Service Provider shall establish and maintain adequate records of all expenditures incurred under this Agreement.
 All records must be kept in accordance with generally accepted accounting principles (GAAP).
-All procedures must be in accordance with federal, state, and local ordinances.
-Corporation shall have the right to audit, review, examine, copy, and transcribe any pertinent records or documents relating to this Agreement held by the Service Provider.
-The Service Provider will retain all documents applicable to the Agreement for a period of not less than three (3) years after payment of final invoice.
+All procedures must be in accordance with federal, state and local ordinances.
+Corporation shall have the right to audit, review, examine, copy, and transcribe any pertinent records or documents relating to any Purchase Order resulting from this Agreement held by the Service Provider.
+The Service Provider will retain all documents applicable to the Agreement for a period of not less than three (3) years after expiration or termination of this Agreement.

 AutoNDA by SimpleDocs

 RECORDKEEPING AND RECORD RETENTION.
-Arrow shall maintain complete and accurate records of, and supporting documentation for, the amounts billed to and payments made by Customer under this Agreement.
-Arrow shall provide Customer, at Customer’s request and expense, with paper and electronic copies of documents and information reasonably necessary to verify Arrow’s compliance with this Agreement.
-Customer and its authorized agents and representatives shall be granted access to such records for audit purposes only during normal business hours during the term of this Agreement; and during any relevant SOW and thereafter for the period during which Arrow maintains such records.
+Exult shall maintain complete and accurate records of, and supporting documentation for, the amounts billed to and payments made by Unisys under this Agreement.
+Exult shall retain such records in accordance with records retention requirements of the applicable Service Agreement, and in any event [***]* Exult shall provide Unisys, at Unisys request, with paper and electronic copies of documents and information reasonably necessary to verify Exult's compliance with this Master Agreement.
+Unisys and its authorized agents and Unisys Representatives shall have access to such records for audit purposes during normal business hours during the term of this Master Agreement and any relevant Service Agreement and thereafter for the period during which Exult is required to maintain such records.

 Time is Money Join Law Insider Premium to draft better contracts faster.